zigglzworth/GitHub-Trends/README.md

 In storing favourites NSKeyedArchiver was used as it is simple and fast to implement, however with more time for development a more versatile and remotely-sycable solution may be used (AWS Cognito, Firebase, etc)

+Currently the search will search the currently displayed collection and then slowly reveal more repos that match the search for that colleciton request.
+However it should simply perform one GitHub API request that combines the search string and the other paramters of the request (ie. time range).
+This was not implemented due to time constraints on the project but is simple enough to add in the future

 # Installation